EstamNar/JET-Ironman-Mod/README.md

 Special thanks to AppeaseTheCheese for being the patient engine that pulled this mod along in development.

-ESTAMS IRONMAN MOD - Based on his custom personal server build.
+ESTAMS IRONMAN MOD - Based on my custom personal server build.

 The purpose of this mod is to dramatically increase the difficulty of the vanilla JET experience with changes in non-raid systems, rather than bot AI or loot generation.
 With the included Ironman profile(selectable in the editions dropdown on profile created/wipe), you start with only a 9mm pistol.
 You will find no rest or relaxation while not in a raid, storage space is at a premium, all the traders have closed up shop, the Flea Market market has been disbanded...
 And if you die... it really is game over, resetting you back to day 1.